Last Update: 5/26/18

 As we all know, rain causes most walking surfaces to be slippery.
 It creates risky walk-spaces for everyone, and an even more dangerous condition for people using canes, walkers, wearing fancy footwear, or shoes with smooth surfaces (like flip flops or sandals).

-Florida dining area managers and restaurant owners should have a plan of action ready to go for when it rains.
+Florida restaurant owners should have a plan of action ready to go for when it rains to protect their guests from a slip and fall on their premises.
 Restaurant workers should be trained on the steps to undertake when rain hits — including things like having special floor mats in walking areas, especially near entrance and exit doors, as well as placing warning signs of slippery surfaces.

 Wet Surfaces And Premises Liability Law